CraftoryStudios/Website/README.md

 This repository includes the sourcecode for our website which is the wiki for all of our plugins.
 The website can be edited with Markdown files to make it easy and simple to contribute too.
 It is generated using a static code editor [Sitegen](https://github.com/refinedmods/sitegen).

-See bellow for details on how to contribute.
+See below for details on how to contribute.

 [Craftory Studios Website Link](https://craftory.studio/)